 6. Ecape the city

-Only four of the nine islands are open to the public: Büyükada, Burgazada, Heybeliada and Kınalıada.
-Especial Heybeliada is worth a visit.
-It takes about 90 minutes by ferry to get there (check the timetables to go back!).
+Out of the nine islands, only four are open to the public: Büyükada, Burgazada, Heybeliada, and Kınalıada.
+Especially Heybeliada is worth a visit.
+To reach Heybeliada, you’ll need to take a ferry ride that lasts approximately 90 minutes (be sure to check the timetables for the return journey!).

-The two most famous examples are Baklava and Turkish Delights.
-The first one being a Middle East pastry made with layers of filo filled with chopped nuts and sweetened with honey (and it tastes like heaven!).
-The second one is a sweet little cube of chopped dates, pistachios, hazelnuts or walnuts bound by gel.
+Two of the most famous examples are Baklava and Turkish Delights.
+Baklava is a Middle Eastern pastry consisting of layers of filo filled with chopped nuts and sweetened with honey (and it tastes heavenly!).
+Turkish Delights, on the other hand, are small sweet cubes made with chopped dates, pistachios, hazelnuts, or walnuts, bound by a gel-like substance.

 8. Snap that view

-The Galata Tower has been many things in the past: a light house, a defense tower, an asylum for war captives,an observatory… But most of all it has been one of the most famous landmarks of Istanbul.
+The Galata Tower has served many purposes throughout history: a lighthouse, a defense tower, an asylum for war captives, and even an observatory.
+However, it has primarily been one of Istanbul’s most iconic landmarks.